nephyst/BitD/BitD/Nightshades/Sessions/7 - Raiding the Circle of Flame.md

 =+2 dice.
 Results were 3,3

-Nyx, Miriam, [[Mr. Brikk]], and [[Bad Penny]] approach the party in their disguises and present the invitations.
+Nyx, Miriam, [[Chantry Brikk]], and [[Bad Penny]] approach the party in their disguises and present the invitations.
 The guards step back and start checking the guest list.
 Nyx name drops her uncle Karim, and complains that this is taking too long, and asks Mr. Brikk to resolve the situation.
 Mr. Brikk steps up and commands them to allow us to pass.
 The guards allow them to pass, but the guards make note of the group.

 The crew makes their way inside.
 An orchestra plays while servants pass out refreshments.
 Everyone spreads out to prod for weaknesses.
 The direct route is heavily guarded, but the crew noticed a path that leads out of the way but should get them closer to the office.
 The guard is clearly falling asleep.